 A long-time writer of prose, Vogel began writing poems in her forties.
 Her work has earned nominations for the Rona Jaffe Writers’ Award, the “Best New Poets” anthology, the AWP Intro Journals Project and the Pushcart Prize.
 Vogel’s translation from French into English of Andrée Chedid’s 1956 poetry sequence, “In the Noon of Contradictions,” was selected for the 2014 Willis Barnstone Translation Prize.

-The winning poet will receive $1,000 and publication of his/her book in Summer 2015, plus 25 copies.
 A book-launch event, including public reading for the author, will be held in Minneapolis during the Augsburg MFA Summer Residency.

-The MFA publishing sequence will feature a two-semester arc of courses designed to introduce students to various aspects of the trade, including acquisition, editing, graphic design, production, marketing, and distribution.
+The MFA publishing sequence features a two-semester arc of courses designed to introduce students to various aspects of the trade, including acquisition, editing, graphic design, production, marketing, and distribution.

 It is a concentration open to students in all genres: fiction, poetry, creative nonfiction, screenwriting, and playwriting.

-John Gaterud, editor of Blueroad Press, will serve as publishing mentor for the program.
+John Gaterud, editor of Blueroad Press, is publishing mentor for the program.
 In addition to launching several publications during his career, Gaterud taught journalism and graphic design at Minnesota State University, Mankato, for 20 years.
 He currently teaches journalism in the undergraduate writing program at Augsburg College as well.